CFGX-FM: History

-The station was launched with the callsign CJFI on September 14, 1981 by Rogers Communications, the owner of the city's existing CKJD.
+The station was launched with the call sign CJFI on September 14, 1981, by Rogers Communications, the owner of the city's existing CKJD.
 CJFI featured easy listening music with some simulcasting of Top 40-formatted CKJD overnights.
 The station adopted its current call sign and format on February 26, 1988.

 CKJD and CJFI were sold to Maclean-Hunter subsidiary Blue Water Broadcasting on July 16, 1987.
 When Rogers acquired Maclean-Hunter on December 19, 1994, the Blue Water stations were spun off to Blackburn Radio.

 In July 2008, the station applied to increase power.
 That application was approved on September 3, 2008.

 In 2014, the format of the station migrated from adult contemporary as "Light Hits" to "Today's Best Music" with an adult top 40 format.
 The shift to a younger format put CFGX into closer competition with Port Huron-based hot AC station WBTI rather than American mainstream AC station WGRT.
 CFGX is an affiliate of Ryan Seacrest's American Top 40 countdown show.